|

 - Adaptive reuse of historic property on all major bus lines

-- Solar photovoltaic array and wind turbines planned
+- Solar photovoltaic array and wind turbines

 - Use of sustainable, salvaged or recycled materials throughout

-- Green roof planned
+- Green rooftop

 - No VOC paints, finishes and glues used